pull-stream/pull-stream/docs/throughs.md

 only `data` where `test(data) == true` are let through to the next stream.

+## filterNot (test)

+like filter, but remove items where the filter returns true.

 ## unique (prop)

 Filter items that have a repeated value for `prop()`,